lacchain/bndes-network/DEPLOY_NODE.md

 	```shell
 	$ ansible-playbook -i inventory --private-key=~/.ssh/id_ecdsa -u remote_user site-lacchain-update-validator.yml
 	```

+## Clock

+Assure that the clock of your institution is synchronizing with online NTP servers.
+BNDES is synchronizing with NTP.Br.

 ## Checking your connection

 Once you have been permissioned, you can check if your node is connected to the network properly.